 Limerick

-Limerick is the third largest city in Ireland, and I have to admit the city had a bit of a bad reputation and was nicknamed ‘stab city’, but that seems to be in its past, and now Limerick is a popular student city.
+Limerick is the third largest city in Ireland and is a popular student city.
 I attended the University of Limerick and loved living in Limerick during my student years.
 Some of the most desirable areas to rent in Limerick include Castletroy (where the University of Limerick is located); Croom; Adare and Ennis Road.

 Mayo